Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State's Last Game

-In its previous game, Kansas State topped Michigan State on Thursday, 98-93 in OT.
-Keyontae Johnson scored a team-high 22 points (and added one assist and six rebounds).
+On Thursday, in its most recent game, Kansas State beat Michigan State 98-93 in OT.
+With 22 points, Keyontae Johnson was its high scorer.

 |Name